Henry H. Ham Jr. Portsmouth, New Hampshire.

 On April 8, 1879, a second patent was granted to Henry for the design of a cylindrical mechanical weighing calculator for weighing scales.
 A tin cylinder with japanned numerals under a celluloid viewing window would record the object's weight.
 A small knob on the right side of the cylinder is used to reset the inner cylinder.

 A third patent, Patent No. 215057, 9, filed on October 2, 1878, was granted on May 6, 1879.
 This patent was granted for an improvement in Ship's Bells indicating clocks.
-His invention improved the class of marine clocks, usually called ship's watch-clocks, causing them to strike the bells indicating the hours and half-hours of each watch, with pauses between the blows.
+His invention improved the class of marine clocks, usually called ship's watch-clocks, causing them to strike the bells marking the hours and half-hours of each watch, with pauses between the blows.
 The mechanism replicates the sound sequence, most notably the appropriate pauses performed by hand.
-The ship's bell sequence or military time aboard a ship marks each half hour of time.
+The ship's bell sequence or military time aboard a vessel marks each half hour of time.
 A ship's clock will strike one blow for every half-hour of time during a four-hour watch.
 A day is twenty-four hours long.
 Under this system, it is divided into six equal periods of four hours.
 It is customary to strike one bell at the termination of the first half hour, usually 12:30, 4:30, and 8:30.
 At the next half hour, the clock will strike two bells.
 At the third half hour, a ship's clock will strike two bells, pause, and then strike once more.
 At the second hour, two blows, then a pause, then two more blows.
 The sequence repeats until a complete cycle of eight blows is sounded.
 It is the pause between the hours that is difficult to replicate mechanically.

 On December 27, 1881, a fourth patent was granted to Henry for the design of suspending the pendulum in a pendulum clock.
 It is Patent No. 251,360.